 So with this information, we can update the first the simplified diagram we made above to clarify how Auth works:

-Finally, as we mentioned earlier, Auth uses JWTs to help the server "remember" when a user has already succesfully authenticated and proven their identity before.
+Finally, as we mentioned earlier, Auth uses JWTs to help the server "remember" when a user has already successfully authenticated and proven their identity before.
 These JWTs must be signed by the server-side authority so that the server can later verify that the JWT is valid.

 In standard web2 flows, this issuing and verification of JWT tokens is often handled by a third party service like auth0, who manages the signing private key and JWTs for your users.
 This leads to a dependency on external third-party services for your applications authentication.